LS4GAN/uvcgan/README.md

 # UVCGAN Reproduction

-To reproduce the results of the `uvcgan` paper the following workflow is
+To reproduce the results of the `uvcgan` paper, the following workflow is
 suggested:

 1. Download CycleGAN datasets (`selfie2anime`, `celeba`).